List of material published by WikiLeaks: Trade in Services Agreement chapter draft

 WikiLeaks published a secret draft of the Financial Services Annex of the Trade in Services Agreement in June 2014.
-On its website, the organization provided an analysis of the leaked document.
-TISA, an international trade deal aimed at market liberalization, covers 50 countries and 68% of the global services industry.
-The agreement's negotiations have been criticized for a lack of transparency.
+On its website, the organisation provided an analysis of the leaked document.
+TISA, an international trade deal aimed at market liberalisation, covers 50 countries and 68% of the global services industry.
+The agreement's negotiations have been criticised for a lack of transparency.

 Australian bribery case suppression order

 On 29 July 2014, WikiLeaks released a secret gagging order issued by the Supreme Court of Victoria that forbid the Australian press from coverage of a multimillion-dollar bribery investigation involving the nation's central bank and several international leaders.
 Indonesian, Vietnamese, Malaysian and Australian government officials were named in the order, which was suppressed to "prevent damage to Australia's international relations that may be caused by the publication of material that may damage the reputations of specified individuals who are not the subject of charges in these proceedings."

 Public criticism of the suppression order followed the leak.
 Human Rights Watch General Counsel Dinah PoKempner, said "Secret law is often unaccountable and inadequately justified.
 The government has some explaining to do as to why it sought such an extraordinary order, and the court should reconsider the need for it now that its action has come to light."
 At a media conference, Indonesian president Susilo Bambang Yudhoyono condemned the gagging order, calling for an open and transparent investigation.